theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## VDI
 a Virtual Desktop Infrastructure separates the applications from the mobile device or device.
 ## Geofencing
-could be used to prevent mobile device use from other countries, but you still need a MDM to implement the other requirements
+Geofencing uses location information from GPS, 802.11 wireless and other methods to use an access control method.
+Could be used to prevent mobile device use from other countries, but you still need a MDM to implement the other requirements
 ## False negative
 is a result that fails to detect an issue when one actually exists
 ## 802.1X